mustafaer/twitter-default-following-tab/README.md

 Every contribution, big or small, is appreciated! 🙏

+## 🔒 Privacy Policy

+This extension is privacy-first by design.
+We collect **zero data** about you or your usage.

+**Key Privacy Features:**
+- ✅ No data collection whatsoever
+- ✅ No analytics or tracking
+- ✅ No external server communication
+- ✅ Works entirely locally in your browser
+- ✅ Open source - verify the code yourself

+Read our complete [Privacy Policy](PRIVACY_POLICY.md) for full details.

 ## 📄 License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.